wanghao9610/TMANet/README.md

 Our method achieves new state-of-the-art performances on two challenging video semantic segmentation datasets, particularly 80.3% mIoU on Cityscapes and 76.5% mIoU on CamVid with ResNet-50.
 (Accepted by ICIP2021)

+If this code base if hopeful for you, please consider give me a star ⭐ 😊

 ![image](images/overview.jpg)

 ## Updates